Testing Conditional Independence in Supervised Learning Algorithms: Experiments

 \subsubsection{Comparative Performance}

-We use the same simulation setup to compare the CPI's performance to that of three other global, nonparametric, model-agnostic measures of CI: \begin{description} \itemsep-.25em \item{$\bullet$ \textbf{ANOVA}}: \citet{Williamson2017}'s nonparametric ANOVA-inspired VI. \item{$\bullet$ \textbf{LOCO}}: \citet{Lei2018}'s leave-one-covariate-out procedure. \item{$\bullet$ \textbf{GCM}}: \citet{Shah2018}'s generalized covariance measure. \end{description} Unfortunately, software for \citet{Hubbard2018}'s targeted maximum likelihood VI statistic was still under development at the time of testing, and beta versions generated errors.
-Cand\`{e}s et al.'s probabilistic knockoff procedure (\citeyear{Candes2018}) can be extended to nonparametric models, but requires an algorithm-specific VI measure, which not all learners provide.
-We consider this method separately in Section~\ref{sec:ko_vs_cpi}.
+We use the same simulation setup to compare the CPI's performance to that of three other global, nonparametric, model-agnostic measures of CI, each of which relies on identical or stronger testing assumptions: \begin{description} \itemsep-.25em \item{$\bullet$ \textbf{ANOVA}}: \citet{Williamson2017}'s nonparametric ANOVA-inspired VI. \item{$\bullet$ \textbf{LOCO}}: \citet{Lei2018}'s leave-one-covariate-out procedure. \item{$\bullet$ \textbf{GCM}}: \citet{Shah2018}'s generalized covariance measure. \end{description} Unfortunately, software for \citet{Hubbard2018}'s targeted maximum likelihood VI statistic was still under development at the time of testing, and beta versions generated errors.
+Cand\`{e}s et al.'s probabilistic knockoff procedure \citep{Candes2018} can be extended to nonparametric models, but requires an algorithm-specific VI measure, which not all learners provide.
+We consider this method separately in Sect.~\ref{sec:ko_vs_cpi}.
 Kernel methods do not work with arbitrary algorithms and were therefore excluded.
+Information theoretic measures typically require a discretization step that does not extend well to high dimensions, and were therefore also excluded.
 We restrict this section to the regression setting, as none of the other methods considered here are designed for classification problems.

 Training and test sets are of equal size, with $n = \{100, 500, 1000\}$.
 In each case, we fit LM, RF, ANN, and SVM regressions, as described previously.
 We estimate the VI of all features on the test set for every model.
 This procedure was repeated 10,000 times.
-Results for $n = 1,000$ are plotted in Fig.~\ref{fig:bigsim}.
-Similar results for smaller sample sizes are included in the supplement.
+Results for $n = 1,000$ and $p = 10$ are plotted in Fig.~\ref{fig:bigsim}.
+Similar results for $n = \{100, 500\}$ and $p = \{20, 50, 100\}$ are included in the supplement.

 All methods have high Type II error rates when fitting an LM to nonlinear data, highlighting the dangers of model misspecification.
 GCM appears to dominate in the linear setting, but struggles to detect VI in nonlinear simulations.
 LOCO is somewhat conservative, often falling short of the nominal Type I error rate under the null hypothesis.
 However, the method fails to control Type I error in the case of an ANN trained on nonlinear data.
 The nonparametric ANOVA generally performs poorly, especially with RF regressions, where we observed Type I error rates of up to 100\%.